 Easy Level:

-Our ready-to-grow bundles of reishi .
-All you have to do is crumble it finely, put it in the mold of your choice, then dry it after colonization. -
+Our ready-to-fruit reishi grow blocks.
+You just have to crumble it finely, put it in the mold of your choice, then dry it after colonization. -

 - Use our microfilter bags for incubation.

 It’s also a great activity to do with children.
 Success is guaranteed.
-It’s a great way for them to come into contact with mycelium and the mysterious kingdom of mushrooms.
-From there, we can discuss with them how they function, the way they feed, their modes of reproduction.
-And it is also an opportunity to address topics on ecology and the economy of natural resources.
+It’s a great way for them to get in touch with the mycelium and the mysterious kingdom of mushrooms.
+From there, you can discuss with them how they work, how they feed, their modes of reproduction.
+And it’s also an opportunity to address topics on ecology and the economy of natural resources.

 You can also choose our DIY Pack with everything you need inside.